visioninhope/foundationallm/docs/setup-guides/branding/index.md

 # Branding Customization

 The `FoundationaLLM` application provides a way to customize the branding of the application.
 The branding customization can be done by setting any of the **18 configuration values** available in the `App Configuration` resource in your Azure Resource Group.
-It can also be chnaged using the REST API calls pertaining to Branding.
+It can also be changed using the REST API calls pertaining to Branding.

+### Accessing the App Configuration for branding customization

+In your Azure Resource Group, navigate to the `App Configuration` resource and select the `Configuration Explorer` option under `Operations`.
+You will see a list of all configuration settings for `FoundationaLLM `m filter the list on the word `Branding` and you will be able to see the 18 relevant configuration settings pertaining to Branding.

 ![Branding App Configuration](./media/branding-1.jpg)

+### The default User Interface of the `FoundationaLLM` is shown below

 ![Branding defaultn](./media/branding-2.jpg)

+### The Login screen can also be customized as shown below

 ![Branding Login Page](./media/branding-3.jpg)

+### The chat window can be customized as shown below

 ![Branding Chat Page](./media/branding-4.jpg)